pooh64/first_sem/README.md

 # first_sem
-Part of the tasks of the first semester
+Part of the tasks of the first semester.